 Degree Requirements The journeyman (5) level must be held at the time of program completion.
+8B100s must complete Military Training Leader course to enroll in this program.

 Technical Education (24 semester hours) A minimum of 12 SHs of technical core subjects or courses must be applied and the remaining semester hours applied from technical core or technical elective subjects or courses.
 Requests to substitute comparable courses or to exceed specified semester hour values in any subject or course must be approved in advance.
-See page 18, Technical Education Requirement.
+See page 17, Technical Education Requirement.